A customer list is a negotiable asset and the best way to build an email list comes in several stages. Here we tell you the correct steps to take.

 Optin pages, outbound mail, on your stationery, referrals etc can all be added to the list.

 Lastly is to consider YouTube videos.
-How to do thing Videos are heavily searched so having a link on them is a sure thing.
+How to do things Videos are heavily searched so having a link on them is a sure thing.

 However pick your social media of preference and concentrate on that, you can’t do them all.

-Doing them is a whole new game but choose wizely and limit your time to the ones that will produce results for you.
+Doing them is a whole new game but choose wisely and limit your time to the ones that will produce results for you.

 Once you have your list use it often.
-Regular newsletters, emails, autorespnders and SMS to make them pay.
+Regular newsletters, emails, autoresponders and SMS to make them pay.

 This is business and you want a return so do it properly and do it often.